Visit Andalucia Logo

 It is interesting to speculate whether the Phoenicians did actually use the hill as a lighthouse.
 There was certainly a settlement there, built on terraces, with its own defenses.
 Both settlement and defenses were extended by the Romans.
 The name of the hill is normally given to the castle that sits upon it so you can talk about the Castle at Málaga and the Gibralfaro at Málaga, the terms are interchangeable.

-Building the Alcazaba
+History of the Malaga Alcazaba

 Courtyard at Malaga Alcazaba Courtyard at Malaga Alcazaba